janwright73/janwright.github.io/README.md

 If so, you landed on the right README.

-Follow a these simple steps to set up a personal web page using GitHub!
+Follow a these simple steps to set up a personal web page using GitHub.

-1) logon or create a GitHub account - http://github.com
+1) Logon or create a GitHub account - http://github.com
-2) navigate to your list of repositories (upper right hand corner user menu >> Your repositories)
+2) Navigate to your list of repositories (upper right hand corner user menu >> Your repositories)
 3) Click on 'New' to create a new repository, name it <yourGitHubuserId>.github.io, accept the project defaults
 4) Click on the link for 'uploading an existing file.
 5) Create a simple website with two files, index.html and an image of yourself on your local machine